 Once a user manually pans or zooms the chart in the dashboard view, the default settings are disregarded until the dashboard is reloaded.

-Optionally, you may choose a particular default map tile set.
-The two current styles available are
+You can choose a particular default map tile set.
+The two current styles available are “Normal” and “Satellite.”

-- Normal is a standard vector map with streets and labels, and changes from a light to a dark style depending on the theme chosen for viewing the dashboard.
+- Normal: Standard vector map with streets and labels and changes from a light to dark style depending on the theme chosen.
+Preview:

-- Satellite uses satellite imagery to display the map with streets and labels overlaid on top - the satellite style does not have themes for light or dark, and remains the same no matter what theme is chosen for the dashboard.
+- Satellite: Uses satellite imagery to display the map with streets and labels overlaid on top.
+The Satellite style does not have themes for light or dark and remains the same no matter what theme is chosen for the dashboard.
+Preview:

 You are be able to toggle the map type from the dashboard view, but the map will always load with the default style chosen here.